MUTOR-2/ScienceOfMusic/_units/06/index.md

 as we saw in unit XX, {% include note author="jm" text="link to unit" %}, will not produce much sensation of roughness.
 The two orchestrations, however, are quite rough, due to the orchestration chosen.
-{% include img-figure url="./timbre_farben_spectra.GIF" description="An analysis of the spectra of the two orchestrations of the 'Farben' chord, in comparison with a rendering of pure sinusoids." %}
+{% include img-figure url="./timbre_farben_spectra.gif" description="An analysis of the spectra of the two orchestrations of the 'Farben' chord, in comparison with a rendering of pure sinusoids." %}
+(Image by John MacCallum)

 ## Timbre Space as a Musical Control Structure